– Snow Stopper Case Study –

 Approximate annual cost to manage this problem on a single AHU = $4,770 (excludes inspections)

-Since putting the filters in, they not only eliminated snow related damage, but they realized another benefit – The Air Intake Filters stopped cottonwood seed and other matter from pre-maturely fouling out the pre-filters during the spring, summer and fall.
-“It wasn’t until we saw the cottonwood seed building up on the Air Intake Filter Screens that we realized just how serious our cottonwood seed problem was.
+Since installing Snow Stopper Screens, they not only eliminated snow related damage, but they realized another benefit – The screens stopped cottonwood seed and other matter from pre-maturely fouling out the pre-filters during the spring, summer and fall.
+“It wasn’t until we saw the cottonwood seed building up on the Snow Stopper Screens that we realized just how serious our cottonwood seed problem was.
 The cottonwood seed and other fibrous matter in the air was increasing our maintenance cost and significantly reducing the efficiency and service life of our filters” said the facility maintenance engineer.

-Because of the durable nature of the Cottonwood Filter Screens, they will provide 15+ years of service.
-Therefore, when weighing the annual cost of maintenance without the Cottonwood Filters vs. with them, the annualized cost of managing the system with the Air Intake Filter Screens yields a significant annual savings and a 2.9 year investment payback.
+Because of the durable nature of the Snow Stopper Screens, they will provide 15+ years of service.
+Therefore, when weighing the annual cost of maintenance with vs. without them, the annualized cost of managing the system with the Screens yields a significant annual savings and a 2.9 year investment payback.

 Old Method (without Air Intake Filter Screens)